• Skip to primary navigation

 Small Batch Blueberry Muffins

-Last updated on June 23, 2023 By Anna 3 Comments This post may contain affiliate links.
+Published: Jun 23, 2023 by Anna · This post may contain affiliate links · 3 Comments

 These are called Small Batch Blueberry Muffins, but I should probably call them Small Batch Muffins.
 Blueberries work well, but the muffins are also great with raspberries, cherries or chocolate chips.
 The recipe only makes 4 to 6 muffins.
 They rise pretty high, aren't too sweet and have some heft to them.
 That is, they are not light like cupcakes.
 And finally, the recipe is very easy!